 Cheryl Wang’s intellectual property litigation practice spans a wide range of technology, including life sciences, pharmaceuticals, biotechnology, software, hardware, and medical devices.
 Ms. Wang has worked on a variety of technologies, including pharmaceutical formulations, antibodies, biologics, immunotherapy, CRISPR, sleep apnea devices,...

-Grant Rice is an associate in the litigation group in Fish & Richardson’s Boston office.
+Grant Rice, Ph.D., is an associate in the litigation group in Fish & Richardson’s Boston office.

-Grant was previously a Summer Associate of the firm.
+Grant was previously a summer associate of the firm.
 During that time, he worked on patent and trademark litigation.
 He also contributed to patent prosecution work.
-Prior to...
+Prior to joining Fish, he gained experience at another intellectual...

 Nicole Williams’ practice focuses on patent litigation.
 She has experience with various technologies, with a particular emphasis on the life sciences, including DNA sequencing, pharmaceutical compounds and biologics, microfluidics, and medical devices.
 Ms. Williams has also...